-PRIORITY AREA BASELINE INDICATORS TARGET 2013/2014 PROGRESS ACHIEVED CHALLENGES SUPPORT NEEDED IN TERMS OF UNBLOCKING CORRECTIVE MEASURES Waste removal They are 18 509 households in Mafube 17 754 household waste is collected once a week Increase the collection to twice a week for places where necessary 17 754 household, waste is collected once a week Aging working equipment.
-There are sites that not registered and some household are without dustbins Providing the household without dustbins with one.
+PRIORITY AREA BASELINE INDICATORS TARGET 2014/15 PROGRESS ACHIEVED CHALLENGES SUPPORT NEEDED IN TERMS OF UNBLOCKING CORRECTIVE MEASURES Waste removal They are 18 509 households in Mafube 17 754 household waste is collected once a week Increase the collection to twice a week for places where necessary 18 509 household, waste is collected once a week There are sites that are not registered and some household are without dustbins Providing the household without dustbins with one.
 Department of human settlement to approve the township establishment.

-They are 18 509 households in Mafube 2000 dustbins were distributed among all 9 wards Supply all indigent households 2000 dustbins were distributed among all 9 wards Funding Department of environmental affairs, to assist with funds for the dust bins Identify households without dustbins Backlog - 755 315 sites unregistered, are being identified Allocate formal sites to unregistered sites The sites have been identified There are sites that not registered and some household don't have dustbins Funding for the purchase of dustbins 235 households not serviced Identify households without dustbins Identified household without the bust bins Ageing working equipment Department of environmental affairs, to assist with funds for the dust bins Assistance from FDDM 205 sites not yet occupied Allocate sites Township establishment approved More sites are still needed Department of human settlement to approve township establishment No waste management Plan Consultant appointed Development of waste management plan Consultant appointed FDDM has assisted There is no management of landfill sites.
-Contractor Appointed Illegal dumping and establishment of landfill sites Contractor Appointed Department of environmental affairs has assisted No permits and licences for our landfill sites Consultant appointed Get Licences and permits for our land fill sites Consultant appointed DEA has assisted
+Seek assistance from FDDM and DEA They are 18 509 households in Mafube 2000 dustbins were distributed among all 9 wards Supply all indigent households 2000 dustbins were distributed among all 9 wards Funding Department of environmental affairs, to assist with funds for the dust bins Identify households without dustbins Backlog - 840 400 sites unregistered, are being identified Allocate formal sites to unregistered sites The sites have been identified There are sites that not registered and some household don't have dustbins Funding for the purchase of dustbins 235 households not serviced Identify households without dustbins Identified household without the bust bins Ageing working equipment Department of environmental affairs, to assist with funds for the dust bins Assistance from FDDM 205 New sites in Ward 9 Allocate sites The new Sites are occupied More sites are still needed Department of human settlement to approve township establishment No waste management Plan WMP at draft Level Development of waste management plan WMP at draft level No waste management plan in place Funding FDDM has assisted There is no management of landfill sites.
+Contractor Appointed Illegal dumping and establishment of landfill sites Contractor Appointed No management of landfill sites Department of environmental affairs has assisted